Kavyasri-0612/Language_detector/README.md

-# 🌍 Language Detector – Real-Time Language Detection App
+# 🌍 Language Detector – Real-Time Language Detection

 Language Detector is a modern and interactive web app designed to identify the language of any given text.
 With a clean interface, confidence scoring, and support for **22 languages**, it transforms simple text input into actionable insights.